JamesRobertHawk/jamesroberthawk.github.io/_posts/2022-06-02-rendering-ps1.markdown

 ```

 When applying this to a real game context, I noticed a side effect that I haven't seen discussed elsewhere.

+When using this method we are adding a slight offset to the vertex positions, so the shape of the polygon is